openstack-archive/steth/README.md

 ## Mission

-Stetho is just like a self-checking tool for openstack networking, work in ml2 with ovs will maximize the effects for now.Stetho is just like a self-checking tool for openstack networking,
+Stetho is just like a self-checking tool for openstack networking, work in ml2 with ovs will maximize the effects for now.

 ## Multiple Node Architecture